zama-ai/concrete-ml/docs/built-in-models/encrypted_dataframe.md

 df_encrypted_merged = df_encrypted.merge(df_encrypted2, how="left", on="index")
 ```

-> **Important**: The merge operation on Encrypted DataFrames can be **securely** performed on a third-party server.
-This means that the server can execute the merge without ever having access to the unencrypted data.
-The server only requires the encrypted DataFrames.

 ## Serialization of Encrypted Data-frames

 Encrypted `DataFrame` objects can be serialized to a file format for storage or transfer.
 When serialized, they contain the encrypted data and [evaluation keys](../getting-started/concepts.md#cryptography-concepts) necessary to perform computations.

+> **Security**: Serialized data-frames do not contain any secret keys.
+The data-frames can be exchanged with any third-party without any risk.

 ### Saving and loading Data-frames